DejanRistic/OverScrollViews/README.md

 OverScrollView scrollView;
 ```

-Initialize like any other list, the only extra step is to add the Offset listener (optional).
+Initialize like any other list/scroll view, the only extra step is to add the offset listener (optional).
 The example is for the ListView but everything but the adapter can be applied to both.

 ```java